EVerest/EVerest/docs/general/01_framework/error_framework.rst

 Error objects may always be created using the `ErrorFactory` of the implementation.

-Error objects can be edited after creatiion, before raising them.
+Error objects can be edited after creation, before raising them.

 The following attributes may not be changed after creation:
 - `timestamp`